SIRS & Incidents

 Priority 1 Override

-Compliance officers can escalate any incident to Priority 1 with a single action — immediately triggering the 24-hour countdown, critical alerts, and ACQSC notification workflow regardless of initial auto-classification.
+Compliance officers can escalate any incident to Priority 1 with a single action - immediately triggering the 24-hour countdown, critical alerts, and ACQSC notification workflow regardless of the initial suggested classification.

 Restrictive Practices Register